deciduously/blispr/post.md

 )
 ```

 The whole program is represented as an [S-Expression](https://en.wikipedia.org/wiki/S-expression).
-When our program sees one of these, it's going to try to execute it as a function call, looking up the function from the symbol in the first position.
+When our program sees one of these with multiple elements, it's going to try to execute it as a function call, looking up the function from the symbol in the first position.
 First, though, it's going to recursively evaluate all of its children - so if any of them are themselves s-expressions, we'll get them into values we can work with first.
 In this example, the inner S-Expression `(* 3 4)` will be evaluated first:

 ```rust
 S-Expression(